Clan Rising

 The Helensburgh engineer who built the first working television out of biscuit tins, sealing wax, knitting needles and a hatbox, and lived to see his system broadcast from London.

 On the afternoon of 26 January 1926, in two attic rooms at 22 Frith Street, Baird demonstrated his system to forty members of the Royal Institution and a reporter from The Times.
-The image was thirty lines, five frames a second, the size of a postage stamp, in flickering pinkish monochrome, and it was unmistakably a moving human face.
-It was the first demonstration of working television to a scientific audience in any country.
+The image was small and flickering, but it was unmistakably a moving human face, and it was the first demonstration of working television to a scientific audience in any country.
 He was thirty-seven.
-The Times the next morning carried the news in a column inch on page sixteen.
-Within twenty months Baird had transmitted moving pictures by wireless to a receiver in New York (the first transatlantic television, 9 February 1928), demonstrated colour television (3 July 1928), and demonstrated stereoscopic television.

 Achievements